meergo/analytics-javascript/CONTRIBUTING.md

 1. Upgrade Deno: `deno upgrade`
 2. Confirm the installed version: `deno --version`
-3. Update SWC: `deno install --allow-scripts=npm:@swc/core`
-4. Refresh dependencies: `deno update`
+3. Refresh dependencies: `deno update`
-5. Run the full test suite before committing: `deno task commit`
+4. Run the full test suite before committing: `deno task commit`
-6. Update the `deno-version` field in `.github/workflows/build.yml` to match the new version
+5. Update the `deno-version` field in `.github/workflows/build.yml` to match the new version

 ## Update SWC to the Latest Version